minhaz1217/Online-Advising-System/README.md

 `docker build -t i_online_advising_system .`

 ### Run the docker container
-`docker run --name online-advising-system --network localhost-network -d -p 8080:8080 i_online_advising_system`
+`docker run -d --name online-advising-system --network minhazul-net -p 8080:8080 i_online_advising_system`

 ## Use this to seed the database for the project to work correctly